Animal behavior classification via deep learning on embedded systems: Data

-We create each dataset by dividing the related annotated accelerometry data into non-overlapping segments each containing $256$ consecutive triaxial readings.
+We create the labeled Arm18 and Arm20 datasets by dividing the relevant annotated accelerometry data into non-overlapping segments each containing $256$ consecutive triaxial readings, which are unique to the segment.
 The segment size of $256$ readings corresponds to about $5.12$s.
 Table~\ref{tab:dataset} shows the number of segments (datapoints) for each behavior class in each dataset.

+To determine the optimal segment size, we experimented with various values.
+The results show that the segment size of 256 accelerometer readings (5.12 seconds) leads to a good balance between different competing aspects of performance, i.e., classification accuracy and time/space complexity.
+Larger segment sizes correspond to finer resolution in the frequency domain that may help better recognize subtle differences between the classes through IIR/FIR filtering.
+In addition, as the accelerometer readings are considerably noisy, calculating statistical features aggregated over longer segments can help filter out the uncertainty induced by noise more effectively.
+However, larger segment sizes result in fewer datapoints being available for training as well as higher computational and memory complexity of performing inference on each datapoint.